KuanHsiaoKuo/the-rust-programming-book-khk/src/ch09-02-recoverable-errors-with-result.md

 - to return the file handle or call the `panic!` macro.
-- Easier Point: The error message used by `expect` in its call to `panic!` will be the parameter that we pass to `expect`, rather than the default `panic!` message that `unwrap` uses.
+- Easier Point: The error message used by `expect` in its call to `panic!` will be the parameter that we pass to `expect`
+- rather than the default `panic!` message that `unwrap` uses.

 ~~~admonish info title="Here’s what it looks like: you can compare blow with similar situation above" collapsible=true
 ```shell